-Because of its low price, its small form factor and the low energy consumption, the Raspberry Pi is a quite popular platform for Naomi.
+Because of its low price, small form factor and the low energy consumption, the Raspberry Pi is a quite popular platform and thats no different for Naomi.
 It is favored amongst existing users and a recommended choice for newcomers.

 If you want to learn more about the possibilities of the Raspberry Pi and Linux in general, many tutorials can be found on the internet.
 These including the official raspberrypi.org help articles or the in-detail articles at eLinux.org.